jannesii/ESP32-Temperature-Humidity-Poster/README.md

   - Builds JSON body and posts to configured host/path/port
   - Respects `use_tls` and `https_insecure`; uses `kHttpsRootCA` when validating
 - `src/SensorTask.*` — FreeRTOS task for reading DHT and posting
-  - Immediate read on boot, then every minute at `mm:00` (UTC) after time sync
+  - Immediate read on boot, then cadence defined by `post_interval_sec` and `align_to_minute`
-  - Fallback to a 60s interval until NTP sync is available
+  - Uses wall-clock alignment when time is available; otherwise falls back to interval-based scheduling
   - Gentle recovery on DHT failures (re-init sensor) and posts error JSON
 - `src/HttpServerTask.*` - HTTP server (port 80) exposing JSON endpoints
   - `/status` (GET): runtime status and task metrics